 Research teams with a strict budget may not have the ability to build a mobile app from the ground up (such as utilizing the ResearchKit framework).
 Existing apps may also be out of the question at six-figure subscription prices.
 Provisioning a device for each study participant can quickly increase costs, too.
 But cost-effective ePRO/eCOA solutions are on the market today.

-TrialKit, an eClinical system in native mobile app form, is available for iOS and Android devices at $499/study/month for study sponsors.
+TrialKit, an eClinical system in native mobile app form, is available for iOS and Android devices at a nominal monthly rate for study sponsors.
 The app is available at no cost on the App Store and Google Play for patients.
 TrialKit provides quick, easy access to eCRFs for study participants on their devices they’re already using on a daily basis.
 A fully featured electronic data capture (EDC) system, it also lets research professionals design and test CRFs directly on their phone or tablet.

 Data will not be securely stored